 This page outlines the latest updates to College Houses’ COVID-19 response.
-College Houses has taken many steps to respond to the coronavirus, but this page will focus on key information needed by members who have a fall semester lease, and by people considering applying for our housing.
+College Houses has taken many steps to respond to the coronavirus, but this page will focus on key information needed by members who an active membership, and by people considering applying for our housing.

 If, after reading this page, you have further questions or a unique situation that you would like to discuss in more detail, please don’t hesitate to reach out.
 Please see our contact page and find the most appropriate contact for your question.